Drumming for mindfulness and healing: A simple way to calm the mind.

 According to a well-cited article on Green Med, there are six evidence-based benefits to drumming (beyond the enhanced mindfulness aspect):

-Reduces blood pressure, anxiety and stress: 2014 study published in Journal of Cardiovascular Medicine.
+- Reduces blood pressure, anxiety and stress: 2014 study published in the Journal of Cardiovascular Medicine.

-Improves cognitive function: 2014 study in Journal of Huntington’s Disease.
+- Improves cognitive function: 2014 study in the Journal of Huntington’s Disease.

 Psychology: Drumming for Depression

-In a story in the Telegraph, drumming was described as viable therapy for depression: “Researchers found that adults who were given music therapy sessions, in which they played drums or instruments such as xylophones, showed fewer symptoms of depression or anxiety than those who just had standard counselling.
+In a story in the Telegraph, drumming was described as a viable therapy for depression: “Researchers found that adults who were given music therapy sessions, in which they played drums or instruments such as xylophones, showed fewer symptoms of depression or anxiety than those who just had standard counseling.

-They suggest that it helped patients express their emotions as well as well as being a pleasurable activity in its own right.
+They suggest that it helped patients express their emotions as well as being a pleasurable activity in its own right.

 For individuals coping with depression, anxiety, or trauma, there is something more intuitive and liberating about communicating through music.
-Some find the combination of group therapy and drumming effective as it brings more contemporary approaches to mental health together with creative and non-judgmental expression of emotions.”
+Some find the combination of group therapy and drumming effectively brings more contemporary approaches to mental health together with the creative and non-judgmental expression of emotions.”